dcunited001/te-xel-io/app/posts/2015-02-19-viral-introduction-of-autoimmune-diseases-and-cancer.md

 ### For example, you could trigger Myasthenia Gravis!

 MG is a disease where the immune system targets Acetylcholine receptors.
 Specifically, the Nicotinic Acetylcholine Receptor (nAChR) is usually attacked.
 However, what if you genetically engineered a virus to produce this protein on it's surface.
-Then, when the body fought off the virus, there's a chance it targets the virus this duplicate of the Human nAChR receptor.
+Then, when the body fights off the virus, there's a chance the virus produces antibodies against this duplicate of the Human nAChR receptor.
 Especially if you were also to remove proteins in the virus which the immune system would normally target.

 ![Nicotinic Acetylcholine Receptor](/img/posts/2015-02-19-viral-introduction-of-autoimmune-diseases-and-cancer/NAChR.png)

 #### Yes, this star-shaped receptor is real.
 Proteins are formed of subunits that combine in different ways to modulate slightly different functionality.

 After your body eliminates the virus, the immune system then continues to target this protein.
 This is kind of an important protein by the way -- nAChR is the same protein that nicotine activates.
-And here's the worst part: **there's no way to get it to stop.**  Once you're poisoned in this manner, there's no good way to handle it.
+And here's the worst part: **there's no way to get the immune system to stop attacking a protein it's trained to fight.**  Once you're poisoned in this manner, there's no good way to handle it.

 ![Ptosis](/img/posts/2015-02-19-viral-introduction-of-autoimmune-diseases-and-cancer/ptosis.gif)